ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 elevationPoint
 ''''''''''''''''

-If a more complex height profile is required, additional elevation points can be specified.
+If a more complex height profile is required, additional elevation points can be specified with the `elevationPoint` tag.

 .. csv-table::
     :widths: 100 100 100 100 50